Wolfy024/Agentic_LLM_Workflow/README.md

 4. Open a pull request with a clear description of the change and its motivation.

 For significant changes, open an issue first to discuss the approach.

----

-## License

-*License not yet specified — placeholder.
-Replace this section once a license file is added to the repository.*